vanburencountymi-digital-information/citygov-child/readme.md

   - Displays department details and staff directory using shortcodes.
   - Retrieves `department_id` and `department_name` from custom fields.

+### 6. JavaScript Fixes
+- **File**: `js/fix-swiper-conflict.js`
+  - **Purpose**: Resolves conflicts between Elementor slideshows and The Events Calendar plugin.
+  - **Problem**: The Events Calendar plugin was redefining the global Swiper object after Elementor had already initialized slideshows, causing slideshow transitions to break.
+  - **Solution**: Prevents any script from redefining the global Swiper object after it has been initially set, while allowing the first definition (Elementor's) to proceed normally.
+  - **Implementation**: Uses JavaScript Proxy and Object.defineProperty to monitor and control access to the global Swiper object.

 ## Custom Shortcodes

 ### 1. `[pagelist_ext]` Shortcode